Falkitop/WidgetPreviewer/README.md

 # WidgetPreviewer

-Let's you preview a WidgetBlueprint asset in the Content-Browser via Context-Menu
+Unreal-Engine Plugin that let's you preview a WidgetBlueprint asset in the Content-Browser via Context-Menu

 ![LuaMachine Logo](ContextMenuImg.png?raw=true "LuaMachine Logo")